 - The Ten Essentials (we always have these while hiking with our couples)

-Hiking Gear We Recommend for Elopements
+Hiking Gear I Recommend for Elopements

-Blundstone Unisex 550 Boots – The best looking boot that’s comfortable and goes with pretty much any elopement outfit with great traction.
+Blundstone Unisex 550 Boots – The best-looking boot that’s comfortable and goes with pretty much any elopement outfit with great traction.

 Danner Women’s 600 Boots – Danner Boots are a classic choice, and these lightweight boots are stylish and a good investment for active hiking.
+I don’t recommend their leather boots for hiking, though.

 Danner Men’s 600 Boots – Same boot for men.

 Columbia Women’s Newton Ridge Boots – They look like Danner boots for half the price.
-Good traction and lightweight but they don’t last as long as the Danner boots.
+Good traction and are lightweight but they don’t last as long as the Danner boots.

 Columbia Men’s Newton Ridge Boots – Same boot for men.